aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a RTF to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a RTF to TSV conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate the conversion process.
+This API package includes various APIs that can help you work with different file formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert RTF file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting RTF to TSV involves two steps.
+Firstly, you can use the Aspose.Words for Python via .NET API to convert the RTF file to HTML.
+After that, you can use the Excel Python API, Aspose.Cells for Python via .NET, to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a comprehensive package that can help you work with various file formats.
+It is easy to use and provides a wide range of features that can help you automate the conversion process.
+It also supports a wide range of file formats, including RTF, HTML, and TSV.

+The Aspose.Words for Python via .NET API is a powerful tool that can help you convert RTF files to HTML.
+It is easy to use and provides a wide range of features that can help you automate the conversion process.
+It also supports a wide range of file formats, including RTF, HTML, and TSV.

+The Aspose.Cells for Python via .NET API is a powerful tool that can help you save the created HTML into the desired Microsoft Excel format.
+It is easy to use and provides a wide range of features that can help you automate the conversion process.
+It also supports a wide range of file formats, including RTF, HTML, and TSV.

+Overall, Aspose.Total for Python via .NET API is a great tool for automating the conversion process from RTF to TSV.
+It is easy to use and provides a wide range of features that can help you automate the conversion process.
+It also supports a wide range of file formats, including RTF, HTML, and TSV.

 {{% /blocks/products/pf/feature-page-summary %}}